SecurityTokenStandard/EIP-Spec/Issue.md

 - MUST have a standard interface to query if a transfer would be successful and return a reason for failure.
 - MUST be able to perform forced transfer for legal action or fund recovery.
 - MUST emit standard events for minting and burning.
-- MUST be able to attach metadata to a subset of a user's balance such as special shareholder rights or data for transfer restrictions.
+- MUST be able to attach metadata to a subset of a token holder's balance such as special shareholder rights or data for transfer restrictions.
 - MUST be able to modify metadata at time of transfer based on off-chain data, on-chain data and the parameters of the transfer.
 - MAY require signed data to be passed into a transfer transaction in order to validate it on-chain.
 - SHOULD NOT restrict the range of asset classes across jurisdictions which can be represented.